Jtoosh/itc210/notes/notes.md

 : A model that describes the three core principles of information security: confidentiality, integrity, and availability.

 Risk equation: Risk = Threat x Vulnerability x Impact

+### Lecture 10.14.24: Email Standards

+- Email accounts for the most internet traffic in terms of bytes transmitted.
+Most of that is spam, however.

+RFC
+: Request for Comments.
+A type of publication from the Internet Engineering Task Force (IETF) and the Internet Society (ISOC).
+They are used to define the standards and protocols used on the internet.f

+SMTP
+: Simple Mail Transfer Protocol.
+A protocol used to send email messages between servers.
+It is used to send email from a client to a server, and from one server to another server.

+DNS MX Record
+: Mail Exchange Record.
+A type of DNS record that specifies the mail server that is responsible for receiving email for a domain.
+It is used to route email to the correct mail server.

+POP3
+: Post Office Protocol version 3.
+A protocol used to transfer mail from server to client applicaiton.
+Older, but still broadly supported

+IMAP
+: Internet Message Access Protocol.
+A protocol used to transfer mail from server to client application.
+It is more advanced than POP3, and allows for multiple clients to access the same mailbox.
+Doesn't handle calendar or contacts very well.

+JMAP
+: JSON Meta Application Protocol.
+Not yet widely adopted, but is a modern protocol that is used to transfer mail from server to client application.
+It is more efficient than IMAP, and is designed to handle email, calendar, and contacts.

+### Lecture 10.16.24: Latency and Bandwidth

+Latency
+: The length of the pipe, of the time it takes for a packet to travere the pipe.
+Often measured in round-trip time (RTT)

+Bandwidth
+: The width of the pipe, or the theorhetical max amount of data that can be sent through the pipe at a time.

+Packet Loss
+: The number of packets that are lost in transit.
+The friction in the pipe.
+Nothing slows transmission down more than packet loss.

+Content
+: Amount of data that is sent through the pipe.

+Throughput
+: The amount of data that is actually received.
+It is the bandwidth minus the packet loss.

+When people talk about the speed of the internet, they are usually talking about bandwith.
+All data is transmitted at the speed of light.
+A flash of light signifies a binary 1, and a lack thereof signifies a binary 0.
+So "higher speed" internet is really just more bandwidth, allowing more data to get to your client at once.

+Technically, MB isn't actually `1024 * 1024` bytes, but `1000 * 1000` bytes, because of the governing body of the metric system.
+The computationally correct measurements are Kibibyte, Mebibyte, Gibibyte, and Tebibyte.
+But most people don't use these, they just use the metric system to refer to the base 2 measurements.

+Latency is the sum of : Queue delay + Propogation delay + Processing delay Propogation delay `= Distance/Propogation speed` (which is nearly the speed of light) Queue delay is the time spent waiting in line to be transmitted Processing delay is the time spent processing the packet

+Latency + (Conent Size/Bandwidth) = Transmission delay

+Queue overflow
+: when data is arriving at the queue (router) faaster than it can be transmitted, so new packets are discarded, leading to packet loss.

+Noise
+: distortions in the underlying transmission medium (the physical layer, like the eletrical circuit), causing a packet's data to change and fail an error check.

+When Google Fiber advertises 5 or 10 Gbps, they may be giving the bandwidth you're paying for, but your computer can't keep up with that type of speed, so it doesn't actually move that fast.
+You may have a network that moves that fast, but it can't make full use of that.
+So, paying for super high bandwidth like that is impractical for home/personal use.
+For a sizeable business, it might be more practical.

+Perceived Load time: when the user perceives the page is loaded and can be intercacted with Actual load time: when the content is fully loaded

+Content Delivery Network (CDN)
+: A geographically distributed network of proxy servers and data centers that cache data.
+Usually a central server, with lots of satellite servers that have content cached.
+If the closest satellite server to you doesn't have your content cached, it will get it from the central server.
+This is used to reduce latency and improve load times.